A LOCAL View of the Polynomial Hierarchy: Infiniteness of the locally polynomial hierarchy

 However, since we require $\Graph$~to be of $\MaxDegree$-\kl{bounded structural degree} and $\IdMap$~to be \kl{small} $\CertifRadius'$-\kl{locally unique}, this value is bounded by a constant that depends only on $\MaxDegree$, $\CertifRadius'$, and~$\CertifPolynomial$.
 Hence, $\Machine'$~runs in constant and thus \kl{polynomial step time}. \end{proof}

-The equalities established in Proposition~\ref{prp:bounded-graph-collapse} not only simplify the \kl{local-polynomial hierarchy} on \kl{graphs} of \kl{bounded structural degree}, but also imply, in combination with the previous separation results, that the remaining inclusions in the \kl[local-polynomial hierarchy]{hierarchy} are strict.
+The equalities established in Proposition~\ref{prp:bounded-graph-collapse} not only simplify the \kl{locally polynomial hierarchy} on \kl{graphs} of \kl{bounded structural degree}, but also imply, in combination with the previous separation results, that the remaining inclusions in the \kl[locally polynomial hierarchy]{hierarchy} are strict.
 This is particularly relevant on arbitrary \kl{graphs}.